HeyPouya/StarWars/README.md

 <img src="https://github.com/SirLordPouya/StarWars/blob/master/shots/appicon.png" width="250">
 </p>

-MusicManager is an Android application for those who want to get familiar with the latest technologies in Android World.
+StarWars is an Android application for those who want to get familiar with the latest technologies in Android World.
 I will keep this project up to date as long as I can.
 You can help to keep it up to date if you like ;)